|

 Bob also retired from teaching

-and amazing energy and enthusiasm in gardening was recognized
+environment and amazing energy and enthusiasm in gardening was

 of the Year 2005."